ismaildawoodjee/GreatEx/README.md

 ![Return Code 0](assets/images/airflow_init_success_code.png)

-Then, start the containers in the background (prepending `sudo` if needed):
+Then, start the containers in the background:

     docker-compose up --build -d